ming-ddtechcg/openshift-nuodb-ce/README.md

 | nuodb.com/zone  | availability zone or set of nodes to run nuodb on  | yes  | yes  | none |
 | nuodb.com/node-type  | type of node, typically `storage` |  no | yes  | none |

-Label three or four nodes with the `nuodb.com/zone` label, any value.
+Using an value, label three or four nodes with the nuodb.com/zone label.

-Label ONLY one node with the `nuodb.com/node-type` label, with any value.
+Using any value, label ONLY one node with the nuodb.com/node-type label.

 All NuoDB pods will run on those labeled nodes only.

-For example, to list and add labels:
+To list and add labels:

 ```
 $ oc get nodes -L nuodb.com/zone -L nuodb.com/node-type